near/docs/docs/tutorials/contracts/nfts/4-core.md

 ## Modifications to the contract

 Let's start our journey in the `nft-contract/src/nft_core.rs` file.
-The first thing you need to do is add the necessary return types to each function. `nft_transfer` returns nothing, `nft_transfer_call`, returns a promise or value, `nft_on_transfer` return a promise, and `nft_resolve_transfer` returns a boolean.
+The first thing you need to do is add the necessary return types to each function. `nft_transfer` returns nothing, `nft_transfer_call` returns a promise or value, `nft_on_transfer` returns a promise, and `nft_resolve_transfer` returns a boolean.

 ```rust reference
 https://github.com/near-examples/nft-tutorial/blob/4.core/nft-contract/src/nft_core.rs#L1-L71